 The only daughter of Robert Hartley sold Cannon Hall to John Spencer and the Spencer family owned Cannon Hall until 1775 when the oldest son died unmarried.

-Charlie Nicholson died only a year later and his son Roger left school to take over the farm at 16 years of age.
+Charlie Nicholson died only a year later and his son Roger had to leave school at just 16 years of age to take over the farm.
 Farming on small family farms has never been very profitable and after struggling for many years it became obvious during the 1980’s that the farm had to diversify or be sold.